 Seeking Addiction and Mental Health Help with Union Coverage

 Today, most unions in this country offer healthcare policies that support employees with a substance abuse problem or a mental health condition.
-Thanks to these policies, many unionized employees have access to more affordable and comprehensive mental health and addiction services than they would if they were non-unionized.
+Thanks to these policies, many union members have access to more affordable and comprehensive mental health and addiction services than they would if they were non-unionized.

 Even so, union members aren’t always aware of the extent of their mental health coverage or their right to make use of it without workplace discrimination or violations of their privacy.
 It also can be confusing to know where to go first and what steps to take when seeking help for an addiction or mental health disorder.
 (For help with these and other questions and concerns, let us know.)

 This guide will address these issues and others, based on our extensive experience resourcing unions, their members and loved ones.
-As a national treatment center, FHE Health regularly serves as an EAP-like resource for national union leaders and their members.
+As a national treatment center, FHE Health regularly provides employee assistance to national union leaders and their members.
 In this guide, we’ll lay out the steps that union members can take to get treatment, including experts’ answers to commonly voiced questions and concerns.

 Ultimately, the goal of this guide is to help union members utilize and make the most of their mental health benefits and to educate them about their workplace rights.
 Remember, the sooner an employee comes to their union for help, the more likely they will be able to prevent their condition from worsening.
 Access to treatment and rehab stays are typical parts of union benefits, but the benefit doesn’t occur until a suffering employee seeks the help they need to achieve recovery.